mgrgic1/-49900-Server-Backend/README.md

 # User Goals Commands:
 `localhost:5000/userGoals/id` - GET request to view all goals for a specific USER ID.
 The `id` specified must be the user's id.

+`localhost:5000/userGoals/goal/goalId` - GET request to view a specific goal.
+The `goalId` specified must be the goal's id

 `localhost:5000/userGoals/addGoal` - POST request to add a goal to the database for a specific user.

 `localhost:5000/userGoals/edit/goalId` - PUT request to edit a user's goal.
-Must specify a GOAL ID, not a user id.
+The `goalId` specified must be the goal's id

 `localhost:5000/userGoals/remove/goalId` - DELETE request to remove a user's goal.
 Must specify a GOAL ID, not a user id.